givemeflan/first-html-exercises/README.md

 ### Fanpage for a Band (I made it for an Anime instead) Exercise
 Doesn't the fanpage remind you of what a geocities website page would look like back in the 90s?
-Coincidentally, Sailor Moon premiered in the 90s as well!
+Coincidentally, Sailor Moon premiered in the US during the mid 90s (correct me on this if I'm wrong) as well!
 It wasn't too hard to go for that geocities look lol.
 I will admit, I have a soft spot for the geocities era since it was my first experience with website building.
 ![fanpage-exercise](https://user-images.githubusercontent.com/66345751/84714961-324d1600-af3d-11ea-9f96-e10eb2120593.JPG)